 What is the lifespan of a cockroach?

-Talking about the lifespan of cockroaches, their lifespan is between 7–12 months, but cockroaches sometimes survive for 1.5 – 2 years.
-Their life span depends on species, environmental conditions, and resources.
+Talking about the lifespan of cockroaches ranges between 7–12 months, but sometimes cockroaches can survive for 1.5-2 years.
+Their lifespan depends on the species, environmental conditions, and available resources.
 This rule applies to almost all living beings.

 What is a cockroach?

-The cockroach is an insect that is found all over the world.
-It is omnivorous.
-They are nocturnal.
-They live in abundance in kitchens, hotels, bakeries, restaurants, warehouses, sewage, and public places.
-Not only this, they carry with them various harmful bacteria and germs like cholera, diarrhea, tuberculosis, and typhoid, hence they are known as “Vectors“.
+The cockroach is an insect found all over the world.
+It is omnivorous and nocturnal, thriving in places like- kitchens, hotels, bakeries, restaurants, warehouses, sewage systems, and public places.
+Moreover, they carry various harmful bacteria and germs such as cholera, diarrhea, tuberculosis, and typhoid, earning them the title of “Vectors.”

-This was some basic information about cockroaches, now we will know about their classification.
+This was some basic information about cockroaches.
+Now, let’s move on to their classification.

-Now, let us know the scientific name of the cockroach.
+Now, let’s discover the scientific name of the cockroach.

 What is the scientific name of a cockroach?